graysky2/streamzap/README.md

 * Install lirc and/or lirc-utils for your distro.
 For Arch, only lirc-utils is required.
 * Place lircd.conf.streamzap-new in /etc/lirc renaming it to lircd.conf
 * Place 90-streamzap.conf in /etc/X11/xorg.conf.d which causes X to ignore the remote without LIRC.
 This step is required.
-* Restart X if your just did the aforementioned step for the first time.
+* Restart X if you just did the aforementioned step for the first time.
 * Start lirc using your init system (systemd, openrc, upstart, etc.)

 If the included lircd.conf does not work for you, consider generating your own with irrecord.